 - Are you a control freak and stifling him?

 Communication and trust are why you decide to work together.
 On the flip side, it’s also the #1 reason that your husband may eventually call it quits and work somewhere else.

-Steve and I coach couples in business together that working together takes work, and they need a third party to help them figure it out.
+Steve and I coach couples in business together.
+Overall, working together takes work.
+And, some couples benefit from a third party to help them figure things out.
 Steve is the relationship coach, smoothing out the rough spots.
 I focus on the business side of things.